ahmayun/protoken/README.md

 This repository is the artifact for the [MLSys 2026 paper](https://arxiv.org/pdf/2601.19672) with the same name.

+## Overview

+There are two ways to run this artifact and reproduce results:
+- If you are familiar with [Chameleon](https://chameleoncloud.org/), the most painless way to do this is use our [Trovi Artifact](https://trovi.chameleoncloud.org/dashboard/artifacts/0c08e6e5-1191-4774-8506-d951e8e7c15f).
+Open the link and click `Launch on Chameleon`.
+From there, open the `trovi-mlsys-ae.ipynb` file and follow the instructions.
+Note: You will need an active lease on Chameleon with appropriate hardware (detailed below) before you start.

+**OR**

+- If you have access to your own hardware that you are comfotable using and that meets the requirements, you may continue following instructions in this README.

 ## 1: Pre-requisites

 ### 1A: Software Requirements